jpellerin/django-nose2/README.rst

   manage.py test -v 2 -- -B

-(But really, almost all of the time, you'll want to put those in a config file).
+(But really, almost all of the time, you'll want to put your nose2 configuration in a config file).